 D. schizandra (dichogamous)

-D. binata (Australia, Tasmania)
+D. binata (most locations Australia, Tasmania)

 Phylogenetic tree from Drosera evolution page showing the presence of different mating systems in the Caryophyllales carnivores.
 In self-incompatible plants the female part of the flower kills the pollen with the same genotype as its own to avoid self fertilization.
 Self-compatible plants are capable of inbreeding.
 Dichogamous plants have flowers that mature their sexual parts at different times to decrease the probability of inbreeding.
 Dioecious plants have either male or female flowers and are incapable of inbreeding.